clintberry/clintberry.com/content/blog/_Draft-raising-money-for-weave.md

 - Integrations in legacy world

 - 2015 May-October: Incorrect C-corp, re-issuing all options, $400k in legal fees
 - 2015 November-December: Co-founder pay.
-Naivity results in friction.
+Naivety results in friction.
 Co-founders back down, Brandon does so with another chip added to his shoulder.
 - 2015 December - Blake M. "The company doesn't help employees in their personal financial matters.
 You never give advances to anyone." - In response to Brandon asking for an advance